davewongillies/MISTer-update_stv/README.md

-# update-stv.sh
+# update_stv.sh

 A simple update script for keeping the latest version of the ST-V core setup and the latest [ST-V MRAs](https://github.com/zakk4223/STV-MRA) for use with the ST-V core on the MiSTer.

 ## Prerequistes